davekinkead/thesis/chapters/05-the-problem-of-the-people/lit-review.md

 > "We need to know who is _legitimately_ in or out because self-referential doctrines purport to furnish a ground for legitimizing political power, and constituting political boundaries is one of the most important ways in which political power is exercised over persons" p873

 > "Thus political power is legitimized not by tradition, not by virtue, not by genealogy, but by the demos itself." ....
-"Specifying the ground for democratic legitimacy therefore clearly re- quires specifying both (a) what procedures give legiti- mate expression to the people’s collective will and (b) who the people in question is." p874
+"Specifying the ground for democratic legitimacy therefore clearly requires specifying both (a) what procedures give legitimate expression to the people’s collective will and (b) who the people in question is." p874

 > "It is a problem that arises precisely because the democratic principle of legitimacy is not only self-referential, but also constitutively political: It assumes that the ground of legitimacy is the people’s politically expressed collective will, itself some function of individual members’ wills."p874